pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 "Developer Experience is hard to sell," said Cleve Littlefield, Engineering Manager at Pulumi, during a casual meeting.
 With experience as both an end-user developer and a lead in self-service platform implementation, Cleve's observation stuck with me.

 Though I have expertise in leading implementations and upgrades for internal platforms, none were specifically for developers.
-Regardless, the importance of experience remains consistent across departments.
-I find it curious that the engineering teams may perceive its value differently.
+However, experience remains vital across departments, addressing tools, processes, systems, and best practices, aiming to reduce cognitive load, increase productivity, enhance collaboration, boost communication and much more.
+Yet, engineering teams may perceive its value differently.
 Therefore, we will dive into the concept of Developer Experience, aka DevEX, which, in truth, should translate into a competitive advantage.

 <!--more-->